 \subsection{Spectroscopy}

-NIRSpec Micro Shutter Array \citep[MSA;][]{Ferruit2022} spectra of CEERS-14821 were taken as part of program DD-2750 \citep[P.I.
-Arrabal Haro;][]{ArrabalHaro2023b}, in which the source (MSA ID: D2015) was observed in three visits each with three integrations of 9 or 10 groups in NRSIRS2 readout mode, making a total of 18387 s ($\sim$5.1 h) combined integration time.
-The configuration employed three-shutters slitlets to enable a three-point nodding pattern and made use of the NIRSpec prism, providing a complete wavelength coverage from 0.6 to 5.3 $\mu$m (corresponding to 0.1-0.9 $\mu$m rest-frame at $z=4.883$) at a variable spectral resolution ($R\approx30-300$ from blue to red).
+NIRSpec Micro Shutter Array \citep[MSA;][]{Ferruit2022} spectra of CEERS-14821 were taken as part of programme DD-2750 \citep[P.I.
+Arrabal Haro;][]{ArrabalHaro2023b}, in which the source (MSA ID D2015) was observed in three visits each with three integrations of nine or ten groups in NRSIRS2 readout mode, for a total of 18387 s ($\sim$5.1 h) of combined integration time.
+The configuration employed three-shutter slitlets to enable a three-point nodding pattern and made use of the NIRSpec prism, providing a complete wavelength coverage from 0.6 to 5.3 $\mu$m (corresponding to the 0.1-0.9 $\mu$m rest frame at $z=4.883$) at a variable spectral resolution ($R\approx30-300$ from blue to red).
 The data reduction followed the process described in \citet{ArrabalHaro2023a}, with the additional improvements mentioned below that will be further detailed in Arrabal Haro (in prep.).
 The Calibration Reference Data System (CRDS) mapping 1227 was used with the STScI calibration pipeline\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/index.html}} \citep{Bushouse2024} version 1.14.0.
-During the reduction process, a custom correction was applied to the \texttt{FAST\_VARIATION} extension of the NIRSpec \texttt{FFLAT}, which would otherwise result in an unrealistically low SNR at the 2.5-3 $\mu$m range.
-A default pipeline \texttt{pathloss} correction was adopted to partly account for slit losses, but further calibration comparing to the NIRCam photometry was carried out to correct for this effect (see Sec.~\ref{sec:linefit}).
-The resulting spectrum from each independent visit after nodding combination was inspected to identify and remove any remaining hot pixels or image defects, making use of the Mosviz visualization tool\footnote{\url{https://jdaviz.readthedocs.io/en/latest/mosviz/index.html}} \citep{JDADF2023}.
+During the reduction process, a custom correction was applied to the \texttt{FAST\_VARIATION} extension of the NIRSpec \texttt{FFLAT}, which would otherwise result in an unrealistically low signal-to-noise ratio (S/N) in the 2.5-3 $\mu$m range.
+A default pipeline \texttt{pathloss} correction was adopted to partly account for slit losses, and a further calibration via a comparison to the NIRCam photometry was carried out to correct for this effect (see Sect.~\ref{sec:linefit}).
+The resulting spectrum from each independent visit after a nodding combination was inspected to identify and remove any remaining hot pixels or image defects, making use of the Mosviz visualisation tool\footnote{\url{https://jdaviz.readthedocs.io/en/latest/mosviz/index.html}} \citep{JDADF2023}.
 After that, the masked independent visits were combined with an inverse variance weighting.
-It is important to note that all the visits in the DD-2750 program employed the same pointing and MSA configuration.
-Thus, the target source was at the exact same location within its shutter in all the visits, which facilitates their combination as no spatial or spectral resampling is required in the process.
+It is important to note that all the visits in the DD-2750 programme employed the same pointing and MSA configuration.
+Thus, the target source was at the exact same location within its shutter in all the visits, which facilitated their combination as no spatial or spectral resampling was required in the process.
 The final 1D spectrum presented in Fig.~\ref{fig:spectrum} was extracted from the combined 2D spectrum following the optimal extraction prescriptions in \cite{Horne1986}.